Tarot in Literature I

 XIV

-Here tired for the hot weather and bored
+Here tired by the hot weather, and bored,

-He stopped in the shade and ordered to wait
+He stopped in the shade and ordered them to await

 The Nuncio, to whom he had already sent a messenger